Integration of Strategies that Support Undergraduate Education in STEM (ISSUES)

 - Build opportunities for and awareness of robust and diverse professional pathways for STEM majors as well as an awareness of the essential nature and the applications of science, engineering, or mathematics among the students taking courses in these disciplines,

 - Increase awareness within the research communities of the value of undergraduate education and need for serious attention to its challenges as part of one's professional identity.

 We do this by sharing information about our activities, coordinating efforts and policy statements to increase their collective effectiveness, and leveraging our influence to help build interdisciplinary connections directed toward improving undergraduate STEM education within individual colleges and universities.

-Our first activity was a planning workshop in early 2014, involving those responsible for undergraduate education initiatives at fifteen disciplinary societies in STEM fields and five educational associations—that identified critical issues of common concern.
-View the Workshop Report
+Our first activity was a planning workshop in January 2014, involving those responsible for undergraduate education initiatives at fifteen disciplinary societies in STEM fields and five educational associations—that identified critical issues of common concern.
+View the Workshop Report.

 Join the Conversation

 To enable collective action among professional organizations working on improving or supporting undergraduate STEM education, we are establishing a virtual community.
 We invite you to join the email list and contribute a profile of your organization and its educational activities.